chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 As TLS certificates cannot cover private IP addresses, this prevents clients that are behind a legacy DNS forwarder from connecting directly to the upstream resolver ("cross-forwarder upgrade").

 Recent estimates suggest that a large fraction, perhaps a majority, of residential internet users in the United States and Europe rely on local DNS forwarders that are not compatible with DDR.
+It seems likely that most of these forwarders will never gain DDR support, which requires operating an encrypted DNS server, even if they are still receiving security updates.

 ## Scope